Ensembl/plant-scripts/compara/README.md

 # Compara

-These are scripts that interrogate Ensembl Genomes Compara through [REST endpoints](https://rest.ensembl.org).
+These scripts interrogate Ensembl Genomes Compara through [REST endpoints](https://rest.ensembl.org) and the FTP site.

 The scripts in folder API/ use directly the [Perl API](https://www.ensembl.org/info/docs/api/index.html).

 ## Documentation and examples

-Please run any of these scripts with argument -h to get instructions and examples.
+Run any of the scripts with argument -h to get instructions and examples.

 For example, single-copy_core_genes.pl can be used to obtain single-copy core genes present within a clade.
 If you run ./single-copy_core_genes.pl you'll get: